BWS 314

 • Generational wealth building: We provide community development support through homeownership, business development, estate planning and asset management.

 The Annual #BlackWallStreet314 Festival brings together over 5,000 attendees to enjoy a day filled with cultural experiences and LIVE entertainment.
-This year national recording artists Roscoe Dash and Travis Porter will be our special guests.
-This year, we bring new amenities for you and your family:
+Previous years included local and national recording artists such as Doug E Fresh, Roscoe Dash, Travis Porter, Marquise Knox, Big George, Dirty Muggs, and more to come.
+Additional amenities for you and your family will also include:

 • Black Business Fundraiser & Networking Events